numpy/numpy/doc/source/reference/global_state.rst

-.. _globale_state:
+.. _global_state:

 ************
 Global State
 ************

-NumPy has a few startup time, compile, or runtime options which change the global behaviour.
+NumPy has a few import-time, compile-time, or runtime options which change the global behaviour.
 Most of these are related to performance or for debugging purposes and will not be interesting to the vast majority of users.

-Performance Related Options
+Performance-Related Options
 ===========================

 Number of Threads used for Linear Algebra
 -----------------------------------------

-NumPy itself is normally intentionally limited to a single thread during function calls, however it does support multiple python threads running at the same time.
+NumPy itself is normally intentionally limited to a single thread during function calls, however it does support multiple Python threads running at the same time.
 Note that for performant linear algebra NumPy uses a BLAS backend such as OpenBLAS or MKL, which may use multiple threads that may